Amos Deason Home: Timbers

 The house was built of hand-hewn timbers from the hearts of virgin pine forests that surrounded the property at the time.
 The heavy framework of the house was pinned together with wooden pegs.
 The weatherboards [siding] were heavy pine panel fastened by smaller wooden pins.
 No nails as we know them today were available.
-The full 1 1/2" thick weatherboards, twelve inches wide were hand beveled on all four sides and then crossed beveled at twelve inch intervals to resemble blocks of masonry.
-The weatherboards were then painted [more like a white wash]. an application of sand was applied to the wet paint, and then after drying a second coat of paint was affixed.
+The full 1 1/2" thick weatherboards, twelve inches wide were hand beveled on all four sides and then crossed beveled at twelve-inch intervals to resemble blocks of masonry.
+The weatherboards were then painted [more like a whitewash]. an application of sand was applied to the wet paint, and then after drying a second coat of paint was affixed.
 This gave the exterior an appearance of unpolished limestone or granite rather than wood.
 The moldings, doors and trim were made on site by skilled craftsmen and indentured labor.
 Glass for windows and doors, hardware and other miscellaneous items had to be transported from Mobile.
 Bricks for the chimney were made from native clay and burned on the homestead.